-If any of the contents are used advise the person in charge at the event to ensure replacement.
+The first aid kits are vacuum sealed to prevent mould, if any of the contents are used or the first aid kit opened, notify the RTC Principal.
 If necessary, an accident report sheet should be completed.

 9.3.
 Support boat drivers